nadavnavot/nadavnavot/README.md

-# Fullstack Developer Specializing in Frontend
+# Fullstack Developer Specializing in Frontend & UI/UX Design

 ## 💡 About me